tobek/laminae/notes.md

 - Floating islands
 - Endless river delta
 - R'lyeh
-- The entire plane a single spiral corridor (NO THAT'S BEEN DONE)
 - Church
 - Valley cathedral, like that photo I took in Molasses (?)
 - Gothic architecture